-Social Media Is Enabling Fans to Manufacture Celeb 'Catfights' Based on Likes, Follows
+Social Media Is Enabling Fans to Manufacture Celeb ‘Catfights’ Based on Likes, Follows

 There might just be bad blood between Padukone, Kaif, Bhatt, and Sharma.
 Gomez and Bieber, too, might hate each other for all we know.
 But the fact that people across the globe are invested in alleged feuds based solely on speculations and the oft-innocuous acts of liking and viewing content on the internet, paints the affair with much bluster, but without much substance to back it up.
 Alleged feuds like the one between Gomez and Bieber garnering the reach they did, also speak to the misogyny entrenched in most of us, even if we may not be aware of it.

-“Women have always been pitted against one and other, whether it be in the public eye, or in private settings.
+“Women have always been pitted against one [an]other, whether it be in the public eye, or in private settings.
 Female rivalry is an incredibly powerful tool for those who wish to keep the patriarchy thriving and manufacturing alleged catfights — particularly when the point of contention is presumed to be a man’s affections — perpetuates the stereotype that women are overly emotional, immature, and dramatic,” Charlie Sawyer noted in Screenshot this week.
-While making female celebrities appear “crazy,” downplaying their achievements, and reducing them to mere love interests of male celebrities even in real life, the gossip surrounding catfights also paint the men as catches of the decade.
+While making female celebrities appear unhinged and jealous, downplaying their achievements, and reducing them to mere love interests of male celebrities even in real life, the gossip surrounding catfights also paint the men as catches of the decade.

 “Gomez and Bieber are asking fans to give it a rest, so what’s actually driving our urge to pick a side?” asks journalist Lucy Morgan in her article for Glamor magazine.
 “The narrative that Hailey and Selena are sworn enemies has already been created — and it’s irresistible, not to mention incredibly problematic.
 Our appetite for salacious celebrity gossip has clearly never been stronger – regardless of the impact it has on said celebrities’ well-being… [I]s something darker fuelling our obsession with female celebrity feuds?”
 According to Morgan, the “something darker,” here, is that the alleged feud has tapped into our preoccupations with and anxieties about “mean girls.”